The Simple Way To Keep Up With Technology

 Keeping up with changes in technology is a challenge – especially for busy parents like us who are already juggling a more than full-time workload.
 If you’re working to stay afloat financially, ferrying your children all over the place, managing a household, and maybe trying to stay fit and/or fit in time for your partner, it’s no surprise you’re wondering how to find the time to fit everything in!

-Over the last couple of ways I’ve got a lot smarter in terms of keeping up with technology, at least as far as it relates to keeping my children safe and sound when they’re online.
+Over the last few years I’ve got a lot smarter in terms of keeping up with technology, at least as far as it relates to keeping my children safe and sound when they’re online.
 And I want you to be able to keep up with it too – enough for your children to be safe from the online risks they face every day.

 There’s a simple way you CAN keep up with it all, as I explain in this short video: